LelandB/musical-calder/README.md

-Plays a note (A4 or 440 Hz) when a node is clicked.
+Plays a chord when a node is clicked using MIDI.js
-Also highlights neighboring nodes.